AriFordsham/GHCWiki/working-conventions/bisection.md

 Bisection can be done manually or with a git command.

+## Preparation

+To begin with either bisection method, it's best to minimize the work required to build GHC.
+For this setting `BuildFlavour=quick` in `mk/build.mk` is recommended.

 ## Manual Bisection

 Start by finding out which released GHC versions pass and fail your test case.